 Holding Property Owners Accountable for Your Injuries

-If you or someone you love has been injured on a commercial, municipal, or private property because of a hazard, you may have a premises liability case.
-The attorneys at our firm in Salt Lake City, UT, can provide the legal counsel required to make informed decisions and guide you through the process of filing a claim.
+If you or someone you love has been injured on a commercial, municipal, or private property because of a hazard, you need to speak with a premises liability lawyer.
+The attorneys at Younker Hyde Macfarlane in Salt Lake City, UT, can provide the legal counsel required to make informed decisions and guide you through the process of filing a claim.
 After evaluating your case, we can recommend what we believe to be the best course of action to protect your rights and maximize your recovery.
-Take action today and schedule a consultation with one of the knowledgeable and driven premises liability attorneys at Younker Hyde Macfarlane, PLLC.
+Contact us online or call (801) 335-6467 to schedule your free case evaluation.

 About Premises Liability

 Injuries on private and public properties usually occur because of an easily preventable hazard.
 Unfortunately, injuries in such cases can be severe.
 Slip-and-fall accidents and accidents that result in objects striking the head can pose a real danger to an individual's health and well-being.
 Spinal injuries and broken bones, both of which can have life-changing consequences, are also common in premises liability cases.
 If you have been injured on another's property, our team can protect your rights and ensure that your interests are represented in court.

 Though we all have a responsibility to be wary of our own actions, property owners have a duty to provide safe grounds for invitees and licensees.
-It is this principal that forms the basis of premises liability claims.
-The principal of contributory negligence holds that the party most at fault is liable, even if the victim contributed in some way to his or her injury.
-For this reason, the plaintiff may have a legal right to compensation if an injury could have been avoided if not for a present hazard.
+The plaintiff may have a legal right to compensation if an injury could have been avoided if not for a present hazard.

 Common Causes of Injury

-- Failure to remove dangerous hazards (ice, liquid, obstruction, open pit)
+- Failure to remove hazards (ice, liquid, obstruction, open pit, gas leak)

 - Failure to warn of hazards such as wet floors